ioconnectservices/csvs/README.md

 # csvs
-Contains CSV files compressed as ZIP
+This repository only contains CSV files.
+Check the format of the compressed file to uncompress.